dperrymorrow/mini-reactive/README.md

 # mini-reactive

-a reactive component lib in under 45 lines of JS
+a reactive component lib in under 50 lines of JS!